 It was not built to repel Mongols

 The Wall was commissioned by the First Emperor who died in 210 BC, long before the emergence of the Mongols around AD 800.
 The threat then was from the Xiongnu, who possibly became the ancestors of the Huns.
 The ic confrontation with the Mongols occurred only from the late 14th century, when the Mongols were chased out of China by the Ming.

 Ancient rumours speak of labourers being buried in the Wall.
 These probably emanated from a chief historian of the Han dynasty, Sima Qian, who criticised his own emperor by slighting his Qin predecessor.
 However, no bones have ever been found in the Wall and there is no evidence, written or archaeological, for the slander.

-It never stopped
+It never stopped an invasion